silash35/SBAI-2025-2287/README.md

 ### 📂 `Arduino/`

 This folder contains the code that runs on the Arduino UNO microcontroller.
-It handles serial communication with TankSim and implements the PIRNN in C++.
+It handles serial communication with TankSim, implements the PIRNN in C++, and includes a PI controller.

 ### 📂 `LaTeX/`